joymnyaga/TextMining-PdfResume/README.md

 # Text-Mining-in-R
-This project aims to analyze a resume in pdf format as unstructured text data using the (tm) package found in R.Text mining techniques include Word Frequency Tables, Word Association, & Word Cloud
+A personal project that analyzes a resume in pdf format by implementing and visualizing text mining techniques using the 'tm' package in R.